-Full Metal Jacket Boat Tail (FMJ-BT) Bullets Explained
+Full Metal Jacket Boat Tail: FMJ-BT Bullets Explained

-Today, most shooters demand the accuracy of the boat tail design as it out performs the designs of the past.
-Most precision rifle shooters, like those who shoot F-Class competition, rely on the consistency and long range performance of the boat tail design.
+The whole purpose of the FMJ-BT was to provide a more stable flight and increased accuracy.
+This is done by tapering the end of the bullet, causing an increase in the ballistic coefficient.
+Today, most shooters demand the accuracy of the boat tail design, as it out-performs designs of the past.
+Most precision rifle shooters, like those who shoot F-Class competition, rely on the consistency and long-range performance of the boat tail design.